santisq/PSCompression/docs/en-US/Compress-ZipArchive.md

 ### -PassThru

 Outputs the object representing the compressed file.
-The cmdlet produces no output by default.
+The function produces no output by default.

 ```yaml
 Type: SwitchParameter